cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

 <br>

-  - improves the functionality of crypto wallets by giving them smart contract properties (the so called "account abstraction")
+  - add a new transaction type that adds a list of `[chain_id, address, nonce, y_parity, r, s]` authorization tuples, improving the functionality of crypto wallets by giving them smart contract properties (the so called "account abstraction")

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e7ae1ae1-bcae-4444-8f61-c76ab60d8d9a" width="80%"/>
 </p>

   - more usability in crypto, enhanced security features:
-    - batching (allowing multiple operations from the same user in one atomic transaction)
+    - batching multiple operations from the same user into one atomic transaction (e.g., erc-20's approval + spending)
     - sponsorship (an account can pay for a transaction on behalf of another account)
-    - privilege de-escalation (users can sign sub-keys, giving them specific permissions that are much weaker than global access to the account)
+    - privilege de-escalation where users can sign sub-keys, giving them specific permissions that are much weaker than global access to the account (e.g., a permission to spend erc-20 but not eth, or spend a percentage of balance per day, or interact only with a specific application)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3cb0f48b-88aa-4844-9a46-ede10e09837e" width="80%"/>